MC1015900 - Microsoft Teams: Client health dashboards in Teams admin center

 General Availability (Worldwide): We will begin rolling out late April 2025 (previously late March) and expect to complete by early May 2025 (previously late April).

-General Availability (GCC, GCC High, DoD): We will begin rolling out late April 2025 and expect to complete by late May 2025.
+General Availability (GCC, GCC High, DoD): We will begin rolling out late April 2025 and expect to complete by mid-June 2025 (previously late May).

 How this will affect your organization: